Naomikh/Booking-System/README.md

      * Table Prefix: wp_
      * Complete the setup by creating an admin account and setting up your site name.

- # Step 5: Install Plugins

-   1. Log in to the WordPress admin panel at http://localhost/wordpress-website/wp-admin.
-   2. Navigate to Plugins > Add New.
-   3. Search for and install the following plugins:

-      Responsive Menu: Download from WordPress.org.
-      Booking Calendar: Download from WordPress.org.
-      WP Mail SMTP: Download from WordPress.org.
-      WP Mail Logging: Download from WordPress.org.

-   4. Activate all installed plugins.
-   5. Configure each plugin as needed via their respective settings pages in the admin panel.

  # Step 6: Update the site URLs:
    Open phpMyAdmin, find the wp_options table in your database.
    Change the values of siteurl and home to http://localhost/[your-folder-name]